orbbec/OrbbecSDK_v2/examples/lidar_examples/1.c_lidar_stream/README.md

 ## Overview

-This C language sample demonstrates how to configure and stream LiDAR and IMU sensor data using the Orbbec SDK C API, providing interactive sensor selection and real-time data monitoring.
+This C language sample demonstrates how to configure and stream LiDAR and IMU sensor data using the SDK C API, providing interactive sensor selection and real-time data monitoring.

 ### Knowledge